scepman/scepman-docs/docs/other/troubleshooting/certifried.md

 ### Intune Device Certificates

 Device Certificates might be usable for [Windows Hello for Business Certificate Trust](https://docs.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-hybrid-cert-trust).
 If you added the AD DNS name to device certificates to use them for Certificate Trust, you might be affected.
 This requires a device object in both AAD and AD.
-For this seldom use case, we recommend switching to [WHfB Key Trust](https://docs.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-hybrid-key-trust).
+For this seldom use case, we recommend switching to [WHfB Cloud Trust](https://docs.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-hybrid-cloud-trust).

 ### Intune User Certificates